-Immunotherapy for Melanoma
+Immunotherapy Treatment Options for Melanoma

 This is a newer type of immunotherapy that has shown a lot of promise for patients with advanced stages of melanoma.
-"Checkpoints" are proteins on immune cells that must be switched off in order for an immune system response to be maximally triggered.
-Sometimes, melanoma cells utilize checkpoints to evade the body’s immune system attacks.
-Immune checkpoint inhibitors are designed to target and block these checkpoints, thereby allowing the immune system to effectively attack the melanoma cells.
+"Checkpoints" are proteins on immune cells that must be switched off to allow an immune system response to become fully engaged.
+Sometimes, melanoma cells use checkpoints to evade the body’s immune system attacks.
+Immune checkpoint inhibitors are drugs that are designed to target and block these checkpoints, thereby allowing the immune system to effectively attack the melanoma cells.

 Oncolytic virus therapy

 Oncolytic viruses are viruses that have been engineered in a laboratory to preferentially infect cancer cells.
 They are usually injected directly into tumors on or close to the skin.
 In addition to destroying the melanoma cells at the injection site, oncolytic viruses can attract the immune system to the tumor site, leading it to target and attack melanoma cells at other locations besides the injection sites.

 This approach uses immune cells taken from a patient’s own body and grown in the laboratory that are then reinfused into the patient to attack melanoma tumors that have grown despite the use of other forms of immunotherapy.
 This approach is still experimental, requires the patient to have good heart and lung function and is very labor intensive; therefore, only a few centers (including Moffitt) currently offer this approach.
 While still in clinical trial testing, Dr. Amod A. Sarnaik and colleagues found that the tumor-infiltrating lymphocyte (TIL) therapy, lifileucel, produced durable responses in patients with metastatic melanoma.